An easy-to-install, free collection of open source packages, including

 NOTE: All packages are public if uploaded by users of free accounts.
 Packages may be designated as private by upgrading to a paid account.

-A package manager is a tool that facilitates the process of installing, upgrading, configuring and removing packages, including the packages on Cloud.
-Cloud supports two package managers, conda and PyPI.
+A package manager is a tool that facilitates the process of installing, upgrading, configuring and removing packages, including the packages on Anaconda.org.
+Anaconda.org supports two package managers: conda and pip.

 For more information, see using package managers.